For adults living with mental illness

-This page explains the different types of supported housing that may be available in your area for those that live with mental illness.
+This section explains the different types of supported housing that may be available in your area for those that live with mental illness.
 Supported housing combines housing with support services.
 This can help people to live as independently as possible.
 This information is for adults in England who live with mental illness, their loved ones and carers and anyone with an interest in the subject.

 - There are different types of supported housing to help people with different needs.